sadeli413/Pasta_Bot/README.md

 ```
 python3 pasta_bot.py
 ```
-On Windows it would be
+On Windows it would be:
 ```
 python pasta_bot.py
 ```